FLASH SALES: discover new special offers every week!

 How to plant?

-2. Dig a planting hole, two to three times the size of the rootball
+2. Dig a planting hole two to three times the size of the root ball.

-4. Place Schisandra in the planting hole.
+4. Place the Schisandra in the planting hole.

-5. Replace soil all around rootball.
+5. Replace the soil around the root ball.

-7. Water thoroughly.
+7. Water generously.

-Red flowers of Schisandra rubriflora
+The red flowers of Schisandra rubriflora

 Schisandra rubriflora (photo Leonora Enking)

-Care, berry harvest
+Maintenance, berry harvest

 Schisandra berries